 This is fantastic news for anyone who fancies the idea of following in the footsteps of the likes of Tom Daley, Ellie Simmonds and Rebecca Adlington, all of whom won medals in the water here during the 2012 Olympic and Paralympic Games.

 The centre has three separate pools for visitors to enjoy: a 50-m-long competition pool for serious swimmers (which has a movable floor so that the depth can be altered depending on the level of competition), a training pool for fun and games, and a diving pool.
+Olympic Aquatics Centre is easy to reach for those staying in The Montcalm London Marble Arch Hotel.

 The latter features a number of platforms ranging from 1 m to 10 m in height, as well as springboards at 1m and 3m.
 It’s where Tom Daley chooses to train, so visitors may even be lucky enough to catch a glimpse of him perfecting his latest dive routines.